SpongePowered/SpongeDocs/source/about/staff.rst

 API and Implementation Developers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The **API and Implementation Developers** work on producing the Sponge API, and the two official implementations
+The **API and Implementation Developers** work on producing SpongeAPI, and the two official implementations
 SpongeForge and SpongeVanilla.

 +-----------------------------------+-----------------------------------+